top of page

 Philosophy

 The most important aspect of training is trust between humans and dogs.
 Our dogs need to be able to trust us to listen to them the best we can, and we need to trust that our dogs can succeed.
-With a solid relationship in place, we can help our dogs reach their potential to come when called, pass other dogs quietly, or gain the confidence to meet new people.
+With this connection in place, we can help our dogs reach their potential to come when called, pass other dogs quietly, or gain the confidence to meet new people.

 Shane and the Mighty Mutts logo hound dog, Watson, sit on the floor.
 Human and dog are smiling.